 See how that works?
 Go ahead, give it a try right now.
 The script for the promotional video is pretty much writing itself!

-Promotional videos generally concentrate on showcasing product benefits, but the really good ones also back up those benefits with real-world proof.
+All product advertisement examples generally concentrate on showcasing product benefits, but the best promo videos also back up those benefits with real-world proof.
 There are two quick-and-easy ways to get that type of proof into your videos.

 First, get some type of customer feedback.
 This can be as simple as putting a screenshot of an online review into your video or cutting in a short customer testimonial.
 It really depends on the style and length constraints you’re working with, but either method can be effective.